Amir Hossein Arman: Career

-TV series
+Endorsements

 Advertising and modeling activities

 In addition to acting, Amirhossein has collaborated with some brands in the field of modeling.
 After starring in the home media series "Mannequin", he was invited as a model for a menswear manufacturer.
 His advertising billboards had shown in the city streets moreover he starred T.V. teasers for that brand.
 Those teasers were broadcast on TV every day that year.
 His contract was for about a year, and after that, when he starred in the series "Red Square", he was selected as an advertising model for another brand, but second brand did not have T.V. teasers and all of collaborates was exclusively had shown in the medias of that brand.